 Edaphic Properties

 Data on edaphic (soil) properties was collected by special permission, with strict limits on data sharing, from The Ethiopian Soil Information System (EthioSIS).
-EthioSIS is charged with gathering soil samples from all major growing regions to help provide detailed information on soil fertility, and to provide fertilizer recommendations.
+EthioSIS was charged with gathering soil samples from all major growing regions to help provide detailed information on soil fertility, and to provide targeted fertilizer recommendations.
 For this study we access EthioSIS measures of soil pH to be used as our variable of interest.

 A map summarizing soil pH levels across the county can be seen below in Figure 1